 - Hartford has a considerable reputation for the quality of service with a fast and easy-to-use application that can be completed in as few as 10 minutes.

-- The Hartford offers nearly nationwide coverage in the United States except in Alaska, Hawaii, and New Jersey.
-For all-around coverage for mid-size businesses and larger, The Hartford offers an excellent opportunity to keep your business protected.
+- Hartford offers nearly nationwide coverage in the United States except in Alaska, Hawaii, and New Jersey.
+For all-around coverage for mid-size businesses and larger ones, The Hartford offers an excellent opportunity to keep your business protected.

 - 2. Hiscox is another reputable insurance agency that offers even more options relative to small business insurance.
 Hiscox offers a variety of policies tailored to one’s state of residence and business orientation, with policies available for freelance and sole-proprietorship entrepreneurs.
 Policyholders can choose from general liability or professional liability when creating their policies, and Hiscox offers some of the least expensive business insurance policies, with rates as low as 22$/month (as low as $250/ year compared to The Hartford which can be as low as $400/year).
 For tailored and affordable policies, Hiscox offers a great option.